madprops/cromulant/README.md

 5) (Optional) Manually create desktop entries and icons for the application.

-### Limitations

-Since it's python you will need to remake the virtual env if you rename/move the directory.
-And the environment might simply not work after python upgrades, requiring you to remake the virtual env or re-install through pipx.

 ## Algorithm <a name="algorithm"></a>

 A random ant is picked based on weights (oldest update date weighs more).